will-name-it-later/Realm-War/README.md

 ### **Error Handling and Validation**
 - The program must handle invalid input and unexpected scenarios gracefully.
 - Common errors to manage:
-  - Building structures on invalid blocks
+  - Building structures on invalid org.realm_war.Models.blocks
   - Exceeding unit space or resources
   - Attacking or moving out of turn
   - Saving or loading corrupted data